Jump Ahead

 The Maximum SG an employer is required to pay an employee is capped at the Maximum Contribution Base.

-- If you earn above that limit during a quarter, your employer does not have to make contributions for the part of your earnings over the limit.
+- If you earn above that limit during a quarter, your employer does not have to make contributions for that portion of your earnings over the limit.

 The maximum SG contribution base income for 2019/20 is $55,270 per quarter, which equals a maximum SG contribution of $5,293.40 per quarter.